GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/getting-started.md

     imageURL: URL(string: "https://cutt.ly/SmeFRfC")
 )

-// Create a token provider that uses the backend to retreive a new token.
+// Create a token provider that uses the backend to retrieve a new token.
 The token provider is called on `connect` as well as when the current token expires let tokenProvider: TokenProvider = { completion in yourAuthService.fetchToken(for: userInfo.id, completion: completion) }